 - Why: To make residential areas in the city safer and more child-friendly

-Southampton is seeking to become a recognised UNICEF ‘Child Friendly City’ by 2025.
-Evidence shows that children's reaction times are slower than adults' in perceiving gaps in fast moving traffic.
-The UN’s ‘Streets for Life’ campaign and World Health Organisation call for 20mph in all areas where people and traffic mix to promote child friendly streets and reduce child casualty rates.
+Evidence shows that children's reaction times are slower than adults in perceiving gaps in faster moving traffic.
+The UN’s ‘Streets for Life’ campaign, and the World Health Organisation's (WHO's) call for 20mph in all areas where people and traffic mix, to promote child friendly streets and reduce child casualty rates.

 Studies have also shown that the use of 20mph speed limits will specifically assist other vulnerable road user groups, including people with disabilities and elderly pedestrians.
 This is of vital importance in reducing the risk of severe injury and helping to maintain independent mobility.

-In addition to this, the council has already secured government grants through the ‘Active Travel Fund’ and ‘Transforming Cities Fund’ for new Active Travel Zones in the city.
+In addition to this, the council has secured external government grants through the ‘Active Travel Fund’ and ‘Transforming Cities Fund’ for Active Travel Zones in St Denys, around St Mark’s School, Polygon and Woolston.
 These zones will include 20mph limits and physical speed reduction measures.
-You can find out more about these schemes on the Active Travel Fund and Transforming Cities Fund webpages.
+You can find out more about these schemes at Active Travel Fund and Transforming Cities Fund.

 When will 20mph be introduced in each area?

 We opened an online form for people to submit 20mph requests from October 2021 to January 2022.
 The council received 47 requests for streets or areas where residents wanted lower speed limits from across the city.
 Following a review of the requests, 12 areas were proposed to go forward for formal consultation over the coming years, as funding allows.

 The areas which have had a 20mph speed limit introduced are:

 - St Denys